 Set the 'threshold duration'.
 Think of this as how long the signal value must remain outside the threshold before an incident is opened.
 Conversely, it's also how long a signal must be within the threshold for an incident to be closed.

 This field answers to the time period mentioned above.
-It's how long the signal must be in violation of the threshold being defined.
+It's how long the signal exceeds the threshold being defined.
 This is the actual threshold duration.

 Set the 'threshold level'.
 For custom anomaly detection, this is the number of standard deviations the signal's data point is from the value that we predicted it would be.